 OxyContin puts these receptors into overdrive, overwhelming the brain and central nervous system, and blocking out pain much more effectively than the brain could do on its own.
 It works on different key parts of the brain and central nervous system in the following ways:

-The spinal cord is what receives the sensations and then sends them to the brain.
+- The Spinal Cord: The spinal cord is what receives the sensations and then sends them to the brain.
 OxyContin raises the body’s opioid levels to block the spinal cord for sending and receiving pain signals, numbing the body from feelings of pain, even those from a serious injury.

-OxyContin put similar blocks on the brainstem, keeping it from receiving any other stray pain signals.
+- The Brainstem: OxyContin put similar blocks on the brainstem, keeping it from receiving any other stray pain signals.
 It also works on the brainstem to slow down breathing, which is what creates the feelings of drowsiness and sedation.

-OxyContin’s effects on the limbic system are a bit different but are very much the key to why so many people become dependent on it.
+- The Limbic System: OxyContin’s effects on the limbic system are a bit different but are very much the key to why so many people become dependent on it.
 The limbic system is frequently referred to as the pleasure center of the brain due to its control over functions such as cognition, emotion, pleasure, motivation, and reward.
 This is largely regulated by a neurotransmitter known as dopamine.
 OxyContin stimulates dopamine production in the limbic system to provide an intense rush of euphoria.

 It’s this rush that helps rewire pathways in the brain as it learns to associate OxyContin use with excess dopamine, beginning the process of addiction and leading dependence and withdrawal symptoms.